 Enith closed the door.

-Michael Butcher writes fantasy stories somewhere in the blasted wastelands of Western Australia.
-He has avoided four roaming packs of raiders just today.
+Lauren Butcher writes fantasy stories somewhere in the blasted wastelands of Western Australia.
+She has avoided four roaming packs of raiders just today.